colinsongf/RBM-3/README.md

 RBM
 ====

-Restricted Boltzmann Machine
+Restricted Boltzmann Machines

-This is going to be an implementation of the basic Restricted Boltzmann Machine training.
+This is an implementation of the paper 'Training Restricted Boltzmann Machines: An Introduction' by Asja Fischer.

 I'm not gonna use a Contrastive Divergence for fast parameter learning.